iAbadia/Pebble-Public-Transport-Zgz/README.md

 </p>

 ## License
-This proyect is published under the [MIT License](https://github.com/iAbadia/Pebble-Public-Transport-Zgz/blob/master/LICENSE)
+This project has been published under the [MIT License](https://github.com/iAbadia/Pebble-Public-Transport-Zgz/blob/master/LICENSE)